DESIGNERS PROFILE

 Ferrando Chan graduated from the Institute of Textiles and Clothing at The Hong Kong Polytechnic University and is currently the Design Manager at Doriano International Limited.

-Recently, Ferrando was invited to serve as Creative Executive Director of Threads of Creativity – Fashion Design Competition, where he hopes to support the next generation of designers and help drive the industry forward.
+Recently, Ferrando was invited to serve as Creative Executive Director of the Thread of Creativity Design Competition, where he hopes to support the next generation of designers and help drive the industry forward.

 Jasmine Leung